rbento/java-modules/README.md

 # java-modules

-A sample project to test the Java Platform Modules System feature.
+A sample project to test the Java Platform Modules system feature.

 ### Notes
 ---